rithvix22/Neural-Network-Implementation-in-C/README.md

 so <br>
 say x = 0.4 <br>
 x<sup>2</sup> will be 0.16 but , my model gives 0.46 (pretty bad).
+ML_first.c is the ML code corresponding to this.

 # Second Attempt :